opfesoft/sol-docs/db/world/smart_scripts.md

 </p></td>
 <td><p><br />
 </p></td>
-<td><p>If reset is 0 the counter with the specified ID is increased by the given value; if reset is 1 the counter is set to the value; the counters are cleared on reset of the script owner (e.g. after combat)</p></td>
+<td><p>If reset is 0 the counter with the specified ID is increased by the given value; if reset is 1 the counter is set to the value; the counters are cleared on reset of the script owner (e.g. after combat, can be disabled using SMART_ACTION_SET_COUNTER_RESET)</p></td>
 </tr>
 <tr>
 <td><p>SMART_ACTION_STORE_TARGET_LIST</p></td>